ccollicutt/starlingx-workshop/ansible/README.md

 Set `packet_node_state` to absent.

-*NOTE: This will delete all of the workshop nodes in your Packet.com project.*
+*NOTE: This will delete all of the workshop nodes in your Packet.com project!*

 ```
 ansible-playbook provision-nodes.yml -e "packet_node_state=absent"